Flag of Arizona: History

 Other individuals were also likely involved in its conception, design, and production.
 The Stewart and Harris version of the competition flag's origin is due to Stewart dropping some copper dye and white material into boiling water and the result was the copper color now seen on the flag.
 While some sources claim the rising sun of the earlier proposals was thought to resemble the Japanese flag and was therefore changed to the present star, other sources (including official state documents) cite the Spanish flag and the influence of early Arizona explorers, such as Álvar Núñez Cabeza de Vaca and Francisco Vázquez de Coronado, as they searched unsuccessfully for the lost gold city of Cibola as the inspiration for the colors.
 However, these early explorers never used the current Spanish flag, which is of much more recent design (1785).

 The flag was adopted on February 27, 1917, by the 3rd Arizona Legislature.
 It was passed into law without the signature of Governor Thomas Campbell.
 The governor never officially specified his reasons for not taking any action on the bill.

+There was variant of the state flag carried by the national guard in September of 1917.
+Unlike the normal state flag it bore the inscription: "First Arizona Infantry," on the blue field.

 In a 2001 poll conducted by the North American Vexillological Association, the Arizona flag was identified as one of the "10 best flags on the continent," ranking sixth of 72 North American flags for overall design quality.

 During the 2024–2025 Belgian government formation, the coalition proposal consisting of the parties New Flemish Alliance (yellow), Reformist Movement (blue), Vooruit (red), Christian Democratic and Flemish, and Les Engagés (orange) came to be known as the "Arizona coalition" due to the respective party colors resembling the flag of Arizona.
 This coalition ultimately formed the succeeding government.